ANYbotics/any_node/any_node/Readme.md

         {
         }

-        bool update(const any_worker::WorkerEvent& event) // called on every update step of the node.
-The frequency is defined in the time_step rosparam.
+        bool update(const any_worker::WorkerEvent& event) // called by the worker which is automatically set up if rosparam standalone == True.
+                                                          // The frequency is defined in the time_step rosparam.
         {
             return true;
         }

-        bool updateWorker(const any_worker::WorkerEvent& event) // called by the worker created in init() function {
+        bool myWorkerFunction(const any_worker::WorkerEvent& event) // called by the worker created in init() function {

         }